hkabir83/WWCodingExercise/README.md

 #SetUP
-Java - 1.8
+Java - 1.8,
 chromedriver - for Mac

-#Folder - "Jars" contains (3 .jar) and chromedriver
+#Folder - "Jars" contains (3 .jar) and chromedriver.
 Please add these jar file to libraries to run project

 Question 1: